NickCraver/nickcraver.github.com/_posts/2013-11-22-what-it-takes-to-run-stack-overflow.markdown

 When you remove redundancy here's what Stack Exchange _needs_ to run (while maintaining our current level of performance):

-*   2 SQL servers (SO is on one, everything else on another...they could run on a single machine still having headroom though)</span>
+*   2 SQL servers (SO is on one, everything else on another...they could run on a single machine still having headroom though)
 *   2 Web Servers (_maybe_ 3, but I have faith in just 2)
 *   1 Redis Server
 *   1 Tag Engine server